 Context and objectives

 In the past, land use change assessments have mainly focussed on mapping conversion, dominantly from natural ecosystems to agriculture, and their associated environmental impacts.
 Objective measurements of the extent and severity of degradation are lacking for most parts of the world.
 This constitutes a major obstacle for assessing the connections between land use change and ecosystem functioning, including feedbacks between changes in vegetation composition and density, water use, and soil resources using processed-based models.
-The central objective of our research team is to integrate multi-source remotely sensed data, field observations and land surface models to enhance our insights in ecosystem degradation in dryland forests.
+The ReForCha project integrated multi-source remotely sensed data, field observations and land surface models to enhance the insights in ecosystem degradation in dryland forests.

 |Project leader(s):||UCL - Georges Lemaître Centre for Earth and Climate Research|